moraneus/pydejavu/README.md

 - **Learning and Exploration:** If you're interested in understanding how `PyDejaVu` works internally, studying the source code can be very educational.
 You can explore the implementation details, experiment with changes, and see how different components interact.

 #### Prerequisites

 Ensure that you have Python 3.8 or higher installed on your system.
-You will also need [Poetry](https://python-poetry.org/) for managing dependencies and packaging the project.

 #### Step 1: Clone the Repository